We no longer grow this plant.

 Companion Plants Bee Balm (Monarda); Coneflower (Echinacea); Butterfly Weed (Asclepias); Salvia (Salvia); Russian Sage (Perovskia)

-Care Prefers well-drained, fertile soil.
+Care Instructions Prefers well-drained, fertile soil.
 Water deeply, regularly during first growing season to establish extensive root system; reduce frequency once established.
 Clip spent flowers to promote continued bloom.
 May die to the ground in colder zones, regrowing from the roots in spring.
 Elsewhere, prune in late fall or early spring.
 Feed in spring.

 Lore Butterfly bushes are the most important butterfly lure plants.
 Adults of all species flock to the blossoms to feed on the nectar.